FALL 2021 offered hybrid

 Interested in joining this team?

 For more information and to request a permission number to register contact Dr. Mamivand at email@example.com Phone: 208-426-4193 OR complete this interest form and someone will contact you.
-Check out this document for tips on contacting a professor about joining a team.
+Check out this page for tips on contacting a professor.

 To register: search by Subject: Vertically Integrated Projects, read the project description to find the right section of VIP 200, 400, or 500.
 Use permission number, here are instructions Add with a permission number